 The assignments for the course will consist of 4 problem sets, 2 cases, 2 in-class quizzes and a final project.
 There will be NO final exam.
-Problem set questions will be handed out in class (and will be available on NYU Classes).
+Problem set questions and the associated Excel templates will be available under the Assignments tab on NYU Classes.
 Each student should submit an individual set of solutions electronically via NYU Classes.
-However, you may discuss the problem sets with other students.
-Case questions will also be handed out in class, and the same rules apply.
+However, you are encouraged to discuss the problem sets with other students.
+Case questions and the associated Excel templates will also be available under the Assignments tab on NYU Classes, and the associated Excel templates will also be available under the Assignments tab on NYU Classes, and the same rules apply.
+Both problem sets and cases will be graded on a check/no-check basis.
+If you make a reasonable effort to complete the assignment, you will receive full credit.
+However, there will be 10% extra credit awarded if the assignment is 100% correct.